PowerGridModel/power-grid-model/docs/components.md

 * type name: 'line'

-`line` is a branch with specified serial impedance and shunt admittance.
+`line` is a {hoverxreftooltip}`components.md#branch` with specified serial impedance and shunt admittance.
 A cable is also modeled as `line`.
 A `line` can only connect two nodes with the same rated voltage.

 | name | data type | unit | description | required | input | update | output | valid values |
 | --- | --- | --- | --- | :---: | :---: | :---: | :---: | :---: |